100yearsahead/StoolClassifier/README.md

 ## ✨ Author

-Made by Omari March – powered by curiosity, caffeine, and a concerning number of Stack Overflow tabs.
+Made by Omari March powered by curiosity and caffeine XD

 ---